 Quietway 1 lies to the immediate east of the Development Area, connecting to South Bermondsey Station to the northwest and beyond, and into and beyond the Silwood Estate to the east.
-Surrey Canal Road is also a cycle Route, part of the network connecting Folkestone Gardens to Bramcote Park.
+Surrey Canal Road is also a cycle route, part of the network connecting Folkestone Gardens to Bramcote Park.

-Funded and unfunded cycle superhighways in the vicinity are also shown on the map below;
+Funded and unfunded cycle superhighways in the vicinity are also shown on Fig.17.